pyccel/sympde/docs/quick-start.md

 3. Create elements from this function space.
 These elements will denote the test and trial functions.
 4. Create the Bilinear and Linear forms, $a$ and $l$ respectively.
 5. Create Essential Boundary Conditions.
-6. Create the variational problem as an Equation.
+6. Create the variational problem.

+Most of the time, you will need to follow the same steps, with some minor variants depending on the problem you're considering.
+More examples can be found [here](https://github.com/pyccel/sympde/blob/devel-documentation/docs/examples.md)

 <a id="sympde-concepts"></a>
 ## SymPDE concepts and their mathematical meaning